 Four things on earth are small, yet they are extremely wise: Ants are creatures of little strength, yet they store up their food in the summer.Proverbs 30:24-25

 An emergency fund is a biblical principle.
-Just like how ants store up food during summer in preparation for the winter, likewise, we should also prepare during our good season so we will have something stored when the time of financial trials comes.
+Just like how ants store food during summer in preparation for the winter, we should also prepare during our good season to have something reserved when the time of financial trials comes.